itzmeanjan/turboshake/README.md

 Issue following command for benchmarking round-reduced Keccak-p[1600, 12] permutation and TurboSHAKE{128, 256} Xof, for variable input and output sizes.

-> **Note**
+> [!NOTE]
-When benchmarking on `x86`, `x86_64`, `aarch64` or `loongarch64` targets, CPU cycles and cycles/ byte metrics are reported, while for other targets, default wallclock timer of criterion.rs is used for reporting time and throughput.
+> When benchmarking on `x86`, `x86_64`, `aarch64` or `loongarch64` targets, CPU cycles and cycles/ byte metrics are reported, while for other targets, default wallclock timer of criterion.rs is used for reporting time and throughput.
 I found https://github.com/pornin/crrl/blob/73b33c1efc73d637f3084d197353991a22c10366/benches/util.rs pretty useful for obtaining CPU cycles when benchmarking Rust functions.
 But I'm using criterion.rs as benchmark harness, hence I decided to go with https://crates.io/crates/criterion-cycles-per-byte plugin, much easier to integrate.
 But I had to patch it for my usecase and they live in the branch `add-memfence` of my fork of `criterion-cycles-per-byte` ( see my commits @ https://github.com/itzmeanjan/criterion-cycles-per-byte/commits/add-memfence ).

-> **Note**
+> [!NOTE]
-In case you're running benchmarks on aarch64 target, consider reading https://github.com/itzmeanjan/criterion-cycles-per-byte/blob/d2f5bf8638640962a9b301966dbb3e65fbc6f283/src/lib.rs#L63-L70.
+> In case you're running benchmarks on aarch64 target, consider reading https://github.com/itzmeanjan/criterion-cycles-per-byte/blob/d2f5bf8638640962a9b301966dbb3e65fbc6f283/src/lib.rs#L63-L70.

-> **Warning**
+> [!WARNING]
-When benchmarking make sure you've disabled CPU frequency scaling, otherwise numbers you see can be pretty misleading.
+> When benchmarking make sure you've disabled CPU frequency scaling, otherwise numbers you see can be pretty misleading.
 I found https://github.com/google/benchmark/blob/b40db869/docs/reducing_variance.md helpful.

 ```bash
 # In case you didn't install `cargo-criterion`, you've to execute benchmark with